Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 9. If you’re using developer-managed scopes, select the **Use Developer Managed Scopes** checkbox.

 10. Save your DCR Provider.
-You should now see it in the list of DCR Poviders.
+You should now see it in the list of DCR Providers.

 11. Click the **Auth Strategy** tab to see all your Auth Strategies.
 Select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.